-- Take advice or follow instructions, from relevant local or national agencies in deciding whether the centre is able to open - Contact the relevant awarding body as soon as possible and follow its instructions - Identify whether the exam or timetabled assessment can be sat at an alternative venue such as another school in the Girls' Learning Trust, in agreement with the relevant awarding body, ensuring the secure transportation of question papers or assessment materials to the alternative venue - Discuss alternative arrangements with the awarding body if the exam or assessment cannot take place and follow their guidance - Where accommodation is limited, prioritise candidates whose progression will be severely delayed if they do not take their exam or timetabled assessment when planned - consider whether any candidate's ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply for special consideration
+- Take advice or follow instructions, from relevant local or national agencies in deciding whether the centre is able to open - Contact the relevant awarding body as soon as possible and follow its instructions - Identify whether the exam or timetabled assessment can be sat at an alternative venue such as another school in the Girls' Learning Trust, in agreement with the relevant awarding body, ensuring the secure transportation of question papers or assessment materials to the alternative venue - Discuss alternative arrangements with the awarding body if the exam or assessment cannot take place and follow their guidance - Where accommodation is limited, prioritise candidates whose progression will be severely delayed if they do not take their exam or timetabled assessment when planned - communicate with candidates (and where appropriate, parents/carers) any changes to the exam or assessment timetable or to the venue - consider whether any candidate's ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply for special consideration - Alternative site(s) details: - a.
+Carshalton High School for Girls, West Street, Carshalton, SM5 2QX - b.
+Nonsuch High School for Girls, Ewell Road, Sutton, SM3 8AB